archlinux/pytest-pacman/README.md

 # pytest-pacman - pacman db pytest fixture

 This is a pytest plugin which will generate a test pacman db.
+To be used in pyalpm, archweb and arch-signoff for testing.

 ## Fixtures